Employee evaluation forms explained (with free survey template)

 Here’s a quick template that can act as the foundation for your evaluation form:

 Q1 Overall how do you rate this individual's performance based on your expectations for the role?

 Design note - Use a rating scale of 1-5: 1 Significantly below expectations, 2 Below expectations, 3 Meets expectations, 4 Above expectations, 5 Significantly above expectations

-- Communication (Actively listens to others; tailors his/her communication to the needs of the audience; communicates clearly and concisely.)
+- Communication style.
+Actively listens to others; tailors his/her communication to the needs of the audience; communicates clearly and concisely.